La Diva (group): Members

-(born November 15, 1989, in Marikina, Philippines) is a Filipina singer and occasional actress.
+(born November 15, 1989, in Marikina, Philippines) is a Filipino singer and occasional actress.
 She is the 1st Pinoy Pop Superstar Grand Champion, winning the competition with her soulful renditions of the classic "It Might Be You," and Whitney Houston's "Run To You."
 She also received five gold medals and three plaques at the 2006 World Championships of Performing Arts.
 She is known for her belting prowess.
 As the youngest member of the group, she had earned the title of the Philippines' "Soul Princess."